SKA-INAF/data_processor/README.md

 # data_splitter
-Scripts to split the dataset and to collect metrics on the data
+Scripts to split the dataset and to collect metrics on the rg-data